Pseudonium/pseudonium.github.io/Making_Category_Theory_Relatable.md

 These examples illustrate the concept of _covariance_.
 We consider functions that not only map inputs to outputs, but map _relations between inputs_ to _relations between outputs_ - which lets us transport ideas in one domain to ideas in another.
 It's a good notion of "translation between perspectives".
 I like to think of the naming as saying that as the inputs vary, the outputs "co-vary" alongisde them, in a consistent way.

 And that's great, because different perspectives are useful for different purposes!
-It's not exactly practical to carry out a large multiplication by drawing out an entire grid, after all - there are fast algorithms developed for numbers we can use instead, like [1729-dimensional Fourier Transform](https://en.wikipedia.org/wiki/Galactic_algorithm#Integer_multiplication).
+It's not exactly practical to carry out a large multiplication by drawing out an entire grid, after all - there are fast algorithms developed for numbers we can use instead, like the [1729-dimensional Fourier Transform](https://en.wikipedia.org/wiki/Galactic_algorithm#Integer_multiplication).
 What matters is not having any One True Perspective, but instead having multiple, so long as we have this ability to _translate between them_.
 ## Contravariance

 After you get comfortable with arithmetic, you might try using numbers to describe real-world phenomena.
 Other than "size", another common way numbers get used is as _measurements_.